The Justice Geraldine S. Hines

 Public Service Award

-The Massachusetts Black Women Attorneys (MBWA) is proud to announce the Justice Geraldine S. Hines Public Service Award, named in honor of The Honorable Justice Geraldine S. Hines (Ret.), the first African-American woman appointed to the Massachusetts Supreme Judicial Court.
+In 2023, the MBWA announced the Justice Geraldine S. Hines Public Service Award, named in honor of the Honorable Geraldine S. Hines (Ret.), the first African American woman appointed to the Massachusetts Supreme Judicial Court.

-This award recognizes a Black woman attorney in the Commonwealth who has demonstrated an outstanding commitment to public service, and like Justice Hines, has dedicated their career to advancing civil and human rights.
+With this award, the MBWA honors a Black woman attorney in recognition of outstanding commitment to public service, and like Justice Hines, is dedicated to advancing civil and human rights.

 About the Honorable